-Though there are plenty of trips offered by travel agents in Sihanoukville to Ream National Park.
+Plenty of day trips are offered by travel agents in Sihanoukville to Ream National Park.
 However, it's easy enough to get here on your own, either with a motodop or by renting a motorbike.
-There are 35 rangers in Ream park, and several speak English.
-Trekking with a ranger's advisable: their services are reasonable, at $2/hour.
+There are around 35 rangers in Ream park, and several speak English.
+Trekking with a ranger is advisable; their services are reasonable at $2 per hour.
 Hikes to meditation mountain and Keng Kong waterfall are popular trips.
 The Ranger's lodge is opposite the airport -- expect to pay around $13-15 one-way from Sihanoukville (yes, Sihanoukville tuk tuks are excruciatingly expensive compared to the rest of the country).

 Alternatively head to the information centre further down National Road 4, heading out of Sihanoukville, where most people 'enter' Ream National Park -- bypassing Ream village.
 This is the launch pad for the most popular day trip, a boat tour down mangrove-lined Prek Toeuk Sap river to a sandy beach.
-This can also be arranged on arrival without a pre-booked tour; for one to five people it's $35, and for 6 or more the going rate is $6 each.
-The Prek Toeuk Sap Freshwater River is salty in the dry season as seawater flows inland, and filled with freshwater from ponds in the rainy season.
+This can also be arranged on arrival without a pre-booked tour; for one to five people it's $35, and for six or more the going rate is $6 each.
+The Prek Toeuk Sap freshwater river is salty in the dry season as seawater flows inland and fills with freshwater from ponds in the rainy season.
 Flying fish cartwheel out of the water, and dolphin sightings are not uncommon.

 Ream National Park reviews

 Jump to a destination